Broadway-Flushing Homeowners’ Association, Inc.

 - Increased Beauty — acknowledge beautiful gardens with annual spring garden awards, clean graffiti and litter.

-- Recreation — International buffet dinners, co-sponsoring with Bowne Park Civic Association of seasonal musical concerts and holiday lighting in Bowne Park, help secure new playground equipment and rehabilitation of Bowne Park.
+- Recreation — International buffet dinners, co-sponsoring with Bowne Park Civic Association of seasonal musical concerts and holiday lighting in Bowne Park, encouraged the procurement of new playground equipment and the rehabilitation of Bowne Park.

 - Update membership on reports by the New York Community Airport Roundtable including excessive airplane noise and noise mitigation flight patterns.